Akshay290603/retail_management_system/README.md

  <ui>
    <li>
-     order details + category page (completing image insertion ) + cart (complete it any how ) +
+     order details + category page (completing image insertion ) + cart (complete it any how ) study cardinality of tables in database and create representation of it for showing Ak-M +
      complete database connection if there is time 😶‍🌫️
    </li>